FOSSEE/Website-Docs/Critical-analysis-FOSSEE-websites.rst

     `*http://cssmenumaker.com/menu/modern-accordion-menu#* <http://cssmenumaker.com/menu/modern-accordion-menu#>`__

-a.
+   b.
 Git implementation to be done.
 Currently the completed books are save
 	       on the server and its entry in database.
 On completed book checkbox selection the files should be automatically be pushed to GIT repo.

-1. Apache Solr Search
+2. Apache Solr Search

    a.
 New searching techniques to be implemented.

     `*https://wunder.io/blog/build-advanced-content-listings-with-apache-solr-search-api-facet-api/2012-04-20* <https://wunder.io/blog/build-advanced-content-listings-with-apache-solr-search-api-facet-api/2012-04-20>`__

-a.
+   b.
 Result display of search can be improved.

-b.
+   c.
 Sometimes cannot handle search limit, throws Indexoutofbound()
 	       exception.

-1. Textbook Companion/Lab Migration
+3. Textbook Companion/Lab Migration

    a.
 User dashboard according to each role